 Concurrency

-Concurrent updates can lead to unpredictable errors in any system, including eScreening.
-However, due to the nature of eScreening, concurrency issues are very unlikely to occur.
-If they did occur, they would be related to very rare events like multiple staff attempting to update a Veteran’s record or upload a Veteran’s assessment.
-In the case of concurrent updates to Veteran or assessment data in eScreening, the system will note if one user is updating an old version of the data and prompt the user to view the updated record and possibly try again.
+Concurrent updates can lead to unpredictable errors in any system, including IRDS.
+However, due to the nature of IRDS, concurrency issues are very unlikely to occur.
+If they did occur, they would be related to very rare events like multiple staff attempting to update a Veteran’s outreach status in the application.
+In the case of concurrent updates to Veteran data, the system will note if one user is updating an old version of the data and prompt the user to view the updated record and possibly try again.

 The table below summarizes the type of possible concurrency issues that could occur: